shakahl/LibreAutomate-C-Sharp/Other/DocFX/_doc/editor/Automaticode.md

 - the **files.xml** file is the list of files and folders of the workspace.
 - the **settings.json** file contains workspace settings.
 - the **state.db** file contains code editor states for files, such as folding, markers and current position.
-- the **.xxx** folders are temporary cache folders used by the program.
+- the **.xxx** folders are created and used by the program for various purposes.

 #### Open
 List of files open in the code editor.